Circumcentering Reflection Methods for Nonconvex Feasibility Problems: A line and a plane curve

 Then, for any $x_n$ such that $P_A\vec{x}_n \in \{(t,-1)\;|\;t\geq1 \}$ has the same first coordinate as $\vec{x}_n$, one has a colinear case, whereupon $\vec{x}_{n+1}=T_{A,B}\vec{x}_n = \vec{x}_n+(0,1)$.
 Consequently, for $n$ sufficiently large, $P_A\vec{x}_n \in \{(t,-t)\;|\; t \in \R\}$, whereupon $\vec{x}_{n+1}=\CRM(\vec{x}_n)=(0,0) \in A \cap B$. \end{enumerate}

 Succinctly put, for all cases when Douglas--Rachford exhibits local convergence to a \emph{feasible} point, CRM provides a better convergence rate.
 Finally, as a root finder, CRM has local convergence in all cases when Newton--Raphson does, exhibits quadratic convergence in all cases when Newton--Raphson does, and exhibits superlinear convergence in many cases when Newton--Raphson fails to converge at all.
 Figure~\ref{fig:comparison} shows the performance of the three methods, as measured by distance to solution, when $B$ is the horizontal axis and $A$ is the unit sphere centered at $(0,-1/2)$; the starting point used is $(0.9999,0)$.
 These results reveal a local robustness of CRM that may be prototypical of convergence for more general feasibility problems for more complicated problems of interest, such as phase retrieval.
+The method $L_T$ from \cite{lindstrom2020computable} is also shown; as its performance appears similar to CRM, it is worth remembering that the cost of computing an update of $L_T$ is double the cost of computing an update of CRM, because it requires the computation of 4 projections instead of 2.